sachin595/Predictive-Analytics-for-Acute-Myeloid-Leukemia/README.md

 ## Introduction

-This project focuses on developing advanced predictive analytics for **Acute Myeloid Leukemia (ALL)** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
+This project focuses on developing advanced predictive analytics for **Acute Myeloid Leukemia (AML)** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
 The model is designed to predict two key health metrics: **Crude Mortality Rate** (number of deaths per 100,000 individuals in a given year) and **Survival Rate** (likelihood of survival as a percentage).
 By leveraging demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.

 Additionally, an interactive **diagnostic tool** has been deployed, allowing users to input specific demographic and temporal details to generate predictions.
 This tool serves as a practical application of the model, aiding researchers and healthcare professionals in assessing trends and disparities in **Acute Myeloid Leukemia** outcomes.
 The project emphasizes precision and temporal modeling to support informed decision-making in public health and oncology.